pengwingames/The-Pengwin/README.md

 **Basic entry for the drawing will be type the designated command in chat during the stream.
 You can enter at any time during the 4 hour window, but to claim the prize you must be (1) present in chat, (2) a follower of the channel, (3) account must be 2 days old, and (4) not already have won a drawing.
 If these conditions are not met at the time of drawing, a re-roll will be done immediately until a winner is found.
 The individuals who win the additional codes will have a chance to choose between either the Sunstone or Doomcrow code they will receive.**

 That should be all the important details.
-If you have any questions, feel free tweet me [@the_pengwin](https://twitter.com/the_pengwin) or catch me on stream at twitch.tv/the_pengwin!
+If you have any questions, feel free tweet me [@the_pengwin](https://twitter.com/the_pengwin) or catch me on stream!